CPC 836 (Diphenhydramine 50 mg)

 Pill imprint CPC 836 has been identified as Diphenhydramine hydrochloride 50 mg.

-Diphenhydramine is used in the treatment of insomnia; cough; nausea/vomiting; motion sickness; cold symptoms (and more), and belongs to the drug classes anticholinergic antiemetics, anticholinergic antiparkinson agents, antihistamines, miscellaneous anxiolytics, sedatives and hypnotics.
+Diphenhydramine is used in the treatment of insomnia; allergic reactions; cold symptoms; allergic rhinitis; cough (and more), and belongs to the drug classes anticholinergic antiemetics, anticholinergic antiparkinson agents, antihistamines, miscellaneous anxiolytics, sedatives and hypnotics.
 There is no proven risk in humans during pregnancy.
-Diphenhydramine 50 mg is not subject to the Controlled Substances Act.
+Diphenhydramine 50 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 50 mg